abstrakct/atb/README.md

 atbcli 16010005

+## Thanks
-atbcli makes heavy use of this work by mpolden:
+atbcli probably wouldn't exist if not for this work by @mpolden: https://github.com/mpolden/atbapi

-https://github.com/mpolden/atbapi

-Thanks!

 This API exports the XML data from the AtB public API to sane JSON. libjson is then responsible for parsing the JSON data.